sentinel-hub/SentinelPlayground/README.md

 ## Acquiring Sentinel API key

-To use Sentinel WMS service, you need to have your API key.
+To use Sentinel API service, you need to have your API key.
 You can get test API key by writing mail to [info@sentinel-hub.com](mailto:info@sentinel-hub.com).
-For more info about WMS service, check [www.sentinel-hub.com/apps/wms](http://www.sentinel-hub.com/apps/wms).
+For more info about API service, check [https://docs.sentinel-hub.com/api/latest/](https://docs.sentinel-hub.com/api/latest/).